SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

 - Copy command in linux and how to copy the files ?
 - Move command in linux and how to move the files ?
 With in the same folder if you use mv command, it works as a rename also.
-- Grep command in linux grep Linux is a case sensitive.
+- Grep command in Linux is a case sensitive.
 Linux will treat DevOps and DEVOPS as different.
-  So to make this case insensitive (i) use "grep -i"
+So to make this case insensitive (i) use "grep -i" ---> ps -ef | grep -i nginx
 - Piping symbol ? | ---> One command output will become the input to the another command.
 - What is wget and curl commands in linux and what is the difference ?
 - What is cut and awk commands in linux ?
 We use cut to quickly extract specific columns or character ranges from text using delimiters.
-It’s simple and lightweight.
-We use awk when we need more advanced processing like filtering rows, formatting output, or doing calculations — since it’s a full text-processing language.
+We use awk when we need more advanced processing like filtering rows, formatting output.
 - What are Head and Tail commands in linux ?
 Head is used to view the first few lines of a file, while tail is used to view the last few lines.
-Both are useful for quickly inspecting logs or large files, and tail -f allows real-time monitoring.
+Both are useful for quickly inspecting logs or large files and tail -f allows real-time monitoring.
 - What is VIM in linux ?
 Is used for creating files and editing files.
 - Different types of search in a file in server ? :/, :?, shift+G, gg, n
-- How to find and replace something in the server ?
+- How to find and replace something in the server ? ":%s/sbin/SBIN/g" --> %s means all occurances.
 - Permissions in Linux ? and what is the file notation we have in server ? and what are the permissions we have ?
 R(4), W(2), X(1) (Read, Write, Execution).
 Execution access is used to run the scripts and commands.
 In linux when you create a user a group with same name will be created.
 - To give execution permission to user then "chmod u+x"
-- Only for owner then "chmod g-rw " removing read,write to group
+- Only for owner then "chmod g-rw " removing read, write to group
 - To give read access to all users to all groups then "chmod ugo+r"
 - To remove write access to a group and inside folder also then "chmod g-w -R"
 - User management like creating users and giving access to the servers in two methods like Password